kubernetes/kubernetes/docs/kubectl.md

       --ns-path="/home/username/.kubernetes_ns": Path to the namespace info file that holds the namespace context to use for CLI requests.
   -o, --output="": Output format: json|yaml|template|templatefile
-      --output-version="": Output the formatted object with the given version (default api-version) -r, --replicas=1: Number of replicas to create for this container.
-Default 1 -s, --server="": The address of the Kubernetes API server --stderrthreshold=2: logs at or above this threshold go to stderr
+      --output-version="": Output the formatted object with the given version (default api-version) --overrides="": An inline JSON override for the generated object.
+If this is non-empty, it is parsed used to override the generated object
+  -r, --replicas=1: Number of replicas to create for this container.
+Default 1 -s, --server="": The address of the Kubernetes API server
+      --stderrthreshold=2: logs at or above this threshold go to stderr